opf/openproject/docs/getting-started/gantt-chart-introduction/README.md

 In this document you will get a first introduction to the Gantt charts in OpenProject, i.e. to create and manage a project plan.

 <div class="glossary">
 **Gantt charts** in OpenProject are defined as a type of bar chart that shows all the tasks constituting a project.
-Tasks are listed vertically, with the horizontal axis marking time.
-The lengths of task bars are to scale with task durations.
+The tasks are listed vertically, with the horizontal axis indicating the time.
+The length of the task bars is adjusted to the duration of the task.
 </div>

 To find out more about the functionalities for Gantt charts, please visit our [user guide for Gantt charts](../../user-guide/gantt-chart).